mjnagel/k3d-irsa/README.md

 kubectl apply -f deploy/patch-job.yaml
 ```

-Validate that the webhook pod is running and bot jobs completed successfully:
+Validate that the webhook pod is running and cert jobs completed successfully:
 ```console
 kubectl get po -n irsa
 ```

 ## Create an IAM role and annotate a service account to use IRSA

-From this point everything should be configured and now the flow looks like this:
+From this point everything should be configured you can follow typical IRSA flows:
 - Create an IAM Policy (for example: allow access to get objects from your bucket)
 - Create an IAM Role associated with your service account
 - Create a service account and pod with the `irsa/role-arn` annotation to assume